jordan-christensen/jordan-christensen/README.md

   <summary>
     <strong>"What Do You Do When You're Not Programming?"</strong>
   </summary>

+  #### Let's get down to the nitty gritty

-  My favorite thing to do is just spend time with my wife and kids.
+  My favorite thing to do is to just spend time with my wife and kids.
 I also love music (writing it, playing it, dancing to it), delicious food and going on walks in nature.
 </details>

 ## Skills 🥋